European shares slip on Brexit anxiety

 Meanwhile, a mixed bag of earnings reports trickled in.

-French car parts group Faurecia (EPED.PA) dropped 5.3% after posting lower-than-expected third quarter sales.
+French car parts group Faurecia dropped 5.3% after posting lower-than-expected third quarter sales.

-Mining stocks .SXPP posted the sharpest fall of 1.3% among European sectors.
+Mining stocks posted the sharpest fall of 1.3% among European sectors.
+(Reporting by Medha Singh in Bengaluru; Editing by Bernard Orr)